netscaler/ansible-collection-netscaleradc/docs/index.rst

 objects on a Citrix ADC.
 For more information on the basic principals that the modules use, see the :doc:`usage/index`.

-The code is licensed under the GPL and the authoritative repository is on `github`_
+The code is licensed under the MIT and the authoritative repository is on `github`_

 .. _github: https://github.com/citrix/citrix-adc-ansible-modules